supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_10_AzureADAuthenticationForWindowsAndLinuxVM.md

 ## Architecture diagram

-## Exercise 1: Login to Windows Virtual Machines in Azure with Azure AD
+## Exercise 1: Login to Windows Virtual Machines in Azure with Microsoft Entra ID

 ### Task 1: Create a Windows Virtual Machine with Azure AD login enabled